 Since then, I’ve sung the song many times, including at several school performances, doing a show I called, “Ollie and the Impossible Odds”.
 I added a couple of extra verses, in a sort of hip-hop/rap style (although I’m sure REAL hip hop and rap artists would roll their eyes at that description).

 About 6 years ago, I decided to teach it to the kids at the school where I currently work.
-My friend Jesse Waldman (guitar player, vocalist, songwriter and recording artist extraordinaire) agreed to come in and record the students singing that and a couple of other originals (Hurry Up Santa, and Green, Please – you can hear them on my CBCmusic.ca page or on my SoundCloud page – see links on my Judy’s Music page) Then I went into the studio of the amazing Marc L’Esperance (drummer, guitar player, singer, recording engineer, sound wizard for the Jazz and Folk Festivals for 25 years! and photographer – man, what CAN’T that guy do well?) and we laid down the tracks.
+My friend Jesse Waldman (guitar player, vocalist, songwriter and recording artist extraordinaire) agreed to come in and record the students singing that and a couple of other originals (Hurry Up Santa, and Green, Please – you can hear them on my SoundCloud page and many other streaming sites – see links on my Judy’s Music page) Then I went into the studio of the amazing Marc L’Esperance (drummer, guitar player, singer, recording engineer, sound wizard for the Jazz and Folk Festivals for 25 years! and photographer – man, what CAN’T that guy do well?) and we laid down the tracks.
 This year, for Canada’s 150th anniversary, we performed it again for Primary Days of Music, as did another teacher in the district.

 I’ve been wanting to make a video to go with The Canada Song and get it out there in the world; this year seemed the perfect year to finally do it.
 So I spent that last several weeks gathering and uploading photos I took when I drove all the way across Canada two summers ago, found some other images on the web that fit the words and got my friend Brian Hutchison to sync the images with the music (what an amazing job he did!)
 It was a lot of work finding the right images and figuring out exactly where I wanted them to go.
 And… we did it!